 Dialysis-related Amyloidosis

-Dialysis-related amyloidosis, also known as Beta2-microglobulin amyloidosis or amyloid associated with the beta-2m protein (ABM2), occurs in patients with end-stage kidney disease who have experienced long-term dialysisRemoving waste and waste fluids from the body through a filter by filtering blood or tummy fluids. (a treatment used to remove of filter accumulated waste in the blood).
+Dialysis-related amyloidosis, also known as Beta2-microglobulin amyloidosis or amyloid associated with the beta-2m protein (ABM2), occurs in patients with end-stage kidney disease who have experienced long-term dialysisa procedure that removes excess fluid and/or waste from the blood in people whose kidneys aren't functioning properly.
 It occurs when the beta2-microglobulin protein, which is normally filtered out by a healthy kidney, accumulates in an unhealthy kidney.
 Dialysis-related amyloidosis is a relatively new subtype of amyloidosis, so limited research has been done into the aggressiveness and prognosis of this disease.

 Organ-specific Amyloidosis